playframework/play-courses/code/exercise_paperclip_company/readme_003.md

 ### Create a route for saving products

-Now that we have a `createProduct` function, we can create the associated route.
+Now that we have a `create` function, we can create the associated route.
 Update `conf/routes` with the correct HTTP method and the corresponding controller function.

 ### Display the form to our users